padrino/padrino-web/source/guides/development-commands.md

 # Development Commands

 Padrino also supports robust logging capabilities.
-By default, logging information will go to the STDOUT in development (for use in a console) and in an environment-specific log file `log/development.log` in test and production environments.
+By default, logging information will go to the `STDOUT` in development (for use in a console) and in an environment-specific log file `log/development.log` in test and production environments.

 You can modify the logging behavior or disable logging altogether (more docs [here](http://www.padrinorb.com/api/classes/Padrino/Logger.html)):

 ~~~ ruby
 # boot.rb
 Padrino::Logger::Config[:development][:stream] = :to_file
 Padrino.load!
 ~~~
-{: .excerpt--code }

 To use the logger within a Padrino application, simply refer to the `logger` method accessible within your app and any controller or views:

 ~~~ ruby
 # controllers/example.rb